Skip to main content

 • Redirect to a custom thank-you page after booking

-If you need a server-side action (e.g., call a Zapier endpoint, write to your database), use our Webhooks API instead.
-The widget callbacks run in the browser.
+If you need deep linking within the widget (no JavaScript required), see Widget Deep Links.
+If you need server-side actions (e.g., call a Zapier endpoint or write to your database), use the Webhooks API instead.

 Events